kubikji2/cognitive-systems-project/README.md

 _The easy way:_

 1. Install anaconda or miniconda (smaller)
-2. Open terminal in the project's directory and run ``conda env create -f sart.yml`` to create new conda environment called _sart_.
+2. Open terminal in project's root and run ``conda env create -f sart.yml`` to create a new conda environment called _sart_.
 3. Activate the environment by: ``conda activate sart``.
 4. Run the project by: ``python ./main.py``.
 5. To remove the environment from your system run: ``conda env remove -n sart -y``

 _The manual way:_
  Python 2.7 (yes... the old one, we had a reason)
  Tkinter
  pillow
  scipy
  numpy
  matplotlib

 ### Known issues